 - Save your changes and restart your computer.

 - The reboot will automatically enable Safe Mode on your Windows 10 system.

-If you are still experiencing the same bug, don’t hesitate and share as much details as possible as based on these observations we can find a workaround that can fix your problem.
+If you are still experiencing the same bug, don’t hesitate and share as many details as possible based on these observations to find a workaround that can fix your problem.